Strong photon interactions from weakly interacting particles

 Therefore, the enhancement increases rapidly as $\sigma_{\rm res}/\sigma_0\sim 4\Omega^4/(\gamma^2\varepsilon_d^2)$ with the control-field Rabi frequency and eventually saturates to a value of $\sim (\varepsilon_d/\gamma_c)^2$.
 For large control field Rabi frequency $\Omega$, the polariton scattering cross-section thus saturates at the maximum value

 that is limited only by the decay of the long-lived $|c\rangle$-state excitation.
 Remarkably, the maximum cross-section $\sigma_{\rm res}^{(\infty)}$ increases with decreasing scattering length $a$, thereby generating strongly interacting polaritons in a weakly interacting optical medium.
+The origin of this intriguing effect can be understood from expanding the scattering matrix around the Feshbach pole yielding ${\mathcal T}(0,2cp_r+\omega)\approx \frac{8\pi}{m^2a}\frac{1}{\omega+2i\tilde\gamma}$.
+Thus, the residue of the pole is proportional to $1/a$~\cite{Bruun2010,SM}.
+Physically, this scaling breaks down when the dimer state probes length scales of the order of the range $r_0$ of the interaction, i.e. for $a\lesssim r_0$ where the momentum dependence of the interaction becomes important.
+Equation \eqref{approx} remains valid for general interactions with a non-zero range, since it follows from a pole expansion of the $\mathcal T$-matrix around the bound state energy.

 Cold atomic gases offer an ideal optical medium \cite{hau1999,Bajcsy2009,Riedl2012,Hsiao2018} to explore this surprising behavior.
 Consider a cold gas of $^{87}$Rb atoms as a typical example.
 While the scattering length of rubidium atoms can be tuned via magnetic Feshbach resonances \cite{verhaar2002}, already the field-free value corresponds to a rather large dimer energy of $\varepsilon_d/2\pi\sim 4$MHz.
 With a realistic linewidth $\gamma_c/2\pi\sim100$kHz of the two-photon transition, Eq.(\ref{approx}) predicts a greatly enhanced cross-section $\sigma/\sigma_0\sim1600$.
 Such a drastic enhancement will significantly increase the nonlinear response of the gas, and should thus be observable in systematic measurements of the nonlinear refraction and absorption of slow light under EIT conditions.